Tools¶

 ScriptedLLM is a test double that replays a fixed script, so the example needs no API key and no network.
 With a real model, replace it with LLMClient(...) and the model decides when to call each tool.

-Decorate a type-annotated function with @tool and it becomes a Tool object (no longer a plain function), ready to pass to Agent(tools=[...]) or registry.register(...).
+The name produced by decorating a type-annotated function with @tool is a Tool object, ready to pass to Agent(tools=[...]) or registry.register(...).
 The schema the model sees is inferred for you:

-• Parameter names, types, defaults, and required-ness come from the function signature.
-Python types map to JSON Schema types: str to string, int to integer, float to number, bool to boolean, list/tuple to array, dict to object.
+- Parameter names, types, defaults, and required-ness come from the function signature.
+Python types map to JSON Schema types:

 Both styles work.
 Use Annotated[T, "description"] to attach a per-parameter description inline: